 For example the container may not be sterile, or it may pass through multiple hands.
-Or there may be a long lag time from when you hand over the sample until the time that it’s tested, or until the time that it’s transferred into another, sterile container.
+Or there may be a long lag time from when you hand over the sample until the time that it’s tested or transferred into another sterile container.

 We’ve made so many advancements in medicine and we’re coming to understand how important urine is for analysis and diagnosis of medical conditions.
 Yet we’re still peeing into an open urine sample cup and hoping for the best.